 The learner is able to identify possible positive and negative interactions between the context and the EU projects.

 The learner is able to formulate some options to minimize negative interactions and reinforce positive interaction between the context and EU projects.

+The learner is able to distinguish between a conflict sensitive intervention and a conflict insensitive response;

 (to do)